Composites

 For more general background information and web routines related to the parallax effect, see also this collection at the CIMSS website <https://cimss.ssec.wisc.edu/goes/webapps/parallax/>_.

-New in version 0.37.
+Added in version 0.37.